-Retirement investing is different from other investment objectives and need to be treated specially due to its great importance.
-In order to lead a happy retired life, you need to keep away from these mistakes to build your perfect retirement portfolio.
+Investing for Retirement is different from other investment objectives and needs to be treated specially.
+In order to lead a happy retired life, you need to avoid these mistakes to build the perfect retirement portfolio.

-But, many a times we ourselves land in trouble, not because of the uncertainties of life but because of our own mistakes and miscalculations.
+Many a times we ourselves land in trouble, not because of the uncertainties of life, but because of our own mistakes and miscalculations.
 We all wish for a retired life that is full of relaxation, mental peace, travelling around and doing things we really enjoy.
 But it isn’t that easy unless you have an appropriate pension plan that suits your needs and requirements.
 Let us take a look at the common mistakes in investing for retirement and how to fix them.

 Mistake Number 1 - Not Having a Plan